elmahio/documentation/docs/logging-to-elmah-io-from-a-running-website-on-iis.md

+---
+title: Logging to elmah.io from a running website on IIS
+description: Publishing a new version of your website may not always be an option when wanting to monitor errors.
+Learn about how to add elmah.io at runtime.
+---

 # Logging to elmah.io from a running website on IIS

 > Adding elmah.io on a running website isn't the recommended way to install.
 It should be used if you are unable to deploy a new version only.